 There is no single answer on how to best adapt to climate change, and adaptation responses will vary by location based upon the magnitude of climate impacts, the inherent resilience of ecosystems, and the values and resources of local communities.
 However, there are resources to help land managers anticipate climate change impacts and identify actionable steps to adapt forests to changing fire regimes.

-SWFireCAP, in collaboration with Collaborative Conservation and Adaptation Strategy Toolbox (CCAST), is developing case studies relevant to the SWFireCAP roundtable topics: Cultural Burning and On-the-Ground Adaptation.
-These resources will help managers understand and select from a wide variety of fire and climate informed actions that support adaptation in a changing climate.
+SWFireCAP, in collaboration with the Conservation and Adaptation Resources Toolbox (CART), is developing case studies relevant to the SWFireCAP roundtable topics: Cultural Burning and On-the-Ground Adaptation.
+These resources can help managers understand and select from a wide variety of fire and climate informed actions that support adaptation in a changing climate.

 Adaptation Concepts